Emmy Abrahamson

-Emmy Julia Carolina Kocula Abrahamson (born 1976) is a Swedish actress turned author.
+Emmy Abrahamson (born 1976) is a Swedish author and former actress.
 Abrahamson grew up in Moscow, then studied drama in London, worked as an actor in Amsterdam then as a director and artistic director in Vienna.
 In 2009, she returned to live again in Sweden.

 Her literary debut was in 2011.
 The following year, she had a book nominated for a Prize in the category for children's and young adult literature.

 According to Emmy, she met her husband, Vic Kocula, during her stay in Amsterdam.
 Vic was then a homeless man, who followed her back to Vienna.
-Emmy has written a book about that, How to fall in love with a man who lives in a bush.
+She wrote a book about the experience, How to fall in love with a man who lives in a bush.
 They have two children.